Reactor™ - The manual

 Behavior:LastEvent/Binary:EdgeReturns which edge the last binary trigger sent.
 Options: NoEdge, Top, Left, Bottom, Right, Encoder

-Behavior:LastEvent/Pulsed:DirectionReturns the direction of the last pulsed trigger received
+Behavior:LastEvent/Pulsed:DirectionReturns the direction of the last pulsed trigger received.
+Options: Up, Down

 Behavior:LastEvent/Pulsed:ValueReturns the value of the last pulsed trigger